stonerlab/Stoner-PythonCode/doc/UserGuide/install.rst

 Documentation
 =============

-This document provides a user guide to the Stoner package and its various modules and classes.
+These pages provide a user guide to the Stoner package and its various modules and classes.
 It is not a reference to the library but instead aims to explain the various operations that are possible and provide short examples of use.
-For the API reference for the library, please see the *Python Code API* compiled windows help file.
-There is also a single sided cheat sheet that summarises the examples in this user guide.
+For the API reference for the library, please see the `Module Api Documentation <Stoner>`.
+There is also a single sided cheat sheet that summarises the examples in this user guide in the github repository.

 .. warning::
    The code is still under active development to fix bugs and add features.
 Generally things don't